x

 Case Study: Choreographing the Journey for PDI at NACS

-Our 2026 NACS Show exhibit for PDI was built around a choreographed customer journey, blending spatial design with strategic engagement zones to drive both foot traffic and hands-on participation.
+Our 2026 NACS Show exhibit for PDI was built around a choreographed customer journey.
+We blended spatial design with strategic engagement zones to drive both foot traffic and hands-on participation.

 By utilizing large-format visuals and interactive touchscreen stations at the perimeter, we captured attendee interest from the aisle and naturally funneled them into a tiered experience.